57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 * Implementation: Test cases are written in TypeScript due to its strong typing, which reduces runtime errors and improves code maintainability.
 TypeScript allows for easier refactoring and faster development due to its autocompletion and code navigation features.
 * Structure: Organize test cases into directories based on specific features or components of the blockchain to ensure logical separation and easier maintenance.
 * Annotation and Documentation: Annotate test cases clearly to describe the scenario, expected behavior, and any setup or teardown procedures necessary for execution.
 Incorporate comments or docstrings to clarify intent for other developers.
-* Set up and clean the data as needed for clear tests: Set reasonable preconditions for the test and clean up the data after the test is completed to ensure that each test is independent and repeatable to avoid affecting each other.
+* Set up and clean the data as needed for clear tests: Set reasonable preconditions for the test and clean up the data after the test is completed to ensure that each test is independent and repeatable to avoid affecting the others.

 #### When to use Test Helper/Utils